chcomin/training-templates/readme.md

 ├── experimenter_*.ipynb: Experiments using a training recipe ├── experimenter_*.ipynb: Experiments using another training recipe ...
+└── download_dataset.py: A script for downloading some specific datasets.
 ```

 This structure allows easily importing the required scripts inside the notebooks and training scripts.